 Once you know how much power you need, look for a power supply with that wattage rating.
 Be sure to check the reviews before buying to make sure that the power supply is reliable and of good quality.

 Also, look at the efficiency rating; a higher efficiency rating means that less energy is wasted as heat, which is good for both your wallet and the environment.

-Power Supply ATX
+Power Supply Connectors!

 One of the most important parts of a power supply is the connectors.
 These are what connect the power supply to the devices that it will be powering.